machdyne/kaltstahl/README.md

 Kaltstahl is a higher capacity version of [Blaustahl](https://github.com/machdyne/blaustahl).

+## Firmware

+Kaltstahl can use either the Blaustahl (USB-CDC) or [Ebenstahl](https://github.com/machdyne/ebenstahl) (USB-MSC) firmware.

+The default firmware images are [available here](tree/main/firmware).

-Please see the [Blaustahl](https://github.com/machdyne/blaustahl) repo for instructions and firmware source code.
+Please see the [Blaustahl](https://github.com/machdyne/blaustahl) repo for instructions and firmware source code for the USB-CDC firmware.

 To build the firmware from the source code, you will need to modify blaustahl.h and change the FRAM\_SIZE value to 262144 and then use the following commands: